top of page

 NOMENCLATURE

-CETORHINUS MAXIMUS (Gunnerus) is known by as wide a variety of common names as the waters in which it is found.
-In many cases, these names describe aspects of its typical behaviour or biology (e.g. “sailfish or sunfish”).
-It is now most commonly referred to as the basking shark (An Liamhán Gréine).
+CETORHINUS MAXIMUS (Gunnerus) is known by a variety of common names as wide as the waters in which it is found.
+In many cases, these names describe aspects of its typical behaviour or biology (e.g. “sailfish” or “sunfish”).
+It is now most commonly known as the basking shark (or an Liamhán Gréine in Irish).

 The basking shark was first documented in the northeastern Atlantic in the mid- to late 1700s by naturalists including J.E.
 Gunnerus (bishop of Trondheim) and Thomas Pennant (author of British Zoology, 1769).
 The latter is credited with giving the shark its current common English language name (Fairfax 1998).
-It was not until later years that the traditional oral names of Gaelic origin were recorded in Ireland and Scotland, many of which offer local insights on fisherman perception of the shark's prevailing characteristics: Liop an dá lapa ("unwieldy beast with two fins"), Liabhan Mór ("great leviathan"), Liabán gréine ("great fish of the sun")(McNally, 1976).
+It was not until later years that the traditional oral names of Gaelic origin were recorded in Ireland and Scotland, many of which offer local insights on local perceptions of the shark's prevailing characteristics: Liop an dá lapa ("unwieldy beast with two fins"), Liabhan Mór ("great leviathan"), Liabán gréine ("great fish of the sun"; McNally, 1976).
 In northern Spain, the basking shark is appropriately referred to as “Peregrino”, meaning "pilgrim".
-This name has strong historic significance for the timing of basking shark sightings in this region of the globe, as pilgrims for Santiago de Compostella usually arrive into northern Spain during the early summer months and are gone again by Autumn (Compagno, 1984).
+This name has strong historic significance for the timing of basking shark sightings in this region, as pilgrims for Santiago de Compostella usually arrive in northern Spain during the early summer months and are gone again by autumn (Compagno, 1984).

 PHYSICAL CHARACTERISTICS